-Here the steps to create the count cell color UDF:
+Here are the steps to create a UDF to count cell color:

 Open Microsoft Excel, then press Alt+F11 to show the Visual Basic Editor (VBE) window.

-On Insertmenu, select Module to create a module.
-Then write the following script:
+On the Insert menu, select Module to create a module.
+Then type the following script:

 Function CountCcolor(range_data As range, criteria As range) As Long Dim datax As range Dim xcolor As Long xcolor = criteria.Interior.ColorIndex For Each datax In range_data If datax.Interior.ColorIndex = xcolor Then CountCcolor = CountCcolor + 1 End If Next datax End Function

-Press Enter and in cell F2 the result is 6.
-It means the number of cells with Blue cell color is 6 cells.
+Press Enter.
+The result in cell F2 is 6.
+This means the number of cells shaded in blue is 6.

-You can also test another color.
-Change the color in cell F1 with any color you want from the data by using Format Painterto get same color.
+You can test by using other colors.
+Change the color in cell F1 with any color you want from the data by using Home > Fill Color.

-You can also pack the UDF, so that function can be used in another workbook and machine.
-Please following this steps:
+You can also zip the UDF so that the function can be used in another workbook or on another computer.
+To do so, follow these steps:

 Step 1: Save The Workbook

 You can save your Add-In file anywhere you want.
-But if you want it to be listed on Excel built-in, you should save it into the default location.
-On my computer with Windows 7 operating system, the default location for any versions of Microsoft Excel is: C:\Users\RADDINI\AppData\Roaming\Microsoft\AddIns
+But in order for it to be listed as an Add-In within your Excel program, save it to the default location.
+In Windows 7 the default location for any version of Microsoft Excel is: C:\Users\RADDINI\AppData\Roaming\Microsoft\AddIns

 Step 2: Install the Add-In

-Go to file location that Add-In file is saved (such as a USB drive or a cloud-based folder).
-Choose the file and then click Open.
+d.
+Go to the file location where the Add-In file is saved (such as a USB drive or a cloud-based folder).
+Choose the file and then select Open.

-On the Add-Insdialog box make sure the add-in checkbox is unchecked.
-Then click OK.
+e.
+On the Add-Ins dialog box, make sure the add-in checkbox is unchecked.
+Then select OK.

 Community Solutions Content Disclaimer